 Natural fragrances are not always more sustainable.

-Lorna Sommerville, the brand’s CMO adds, “When you consider everything involved in getting those raw materials versus the ability to produce something like that in a synthetic way, the absolute impact is much less.
+Lorna Sommerville, the former CMO for Function of Beauty, adds, “When you consider everything involved in getting those raw materials versus the ability to produce something like that in a synthetic way, the absolute impact is much less.
 We’re always weighing up the pros and cons relative to what it is we know our customers are looking for and finding what are the right trade-offs and what’s the right balance.”

 Another not-so-awesome natural ingredient?
 Animal byproducts—things like ambergris, which comes from whales, and the sourcing of which resulted in untold numbers of these majestic creatures being hunted and killed in the past.
 But, thanks to scientists like those at Givaudan, there are now synthetic alternatives derived from plants available to formulators that give products the same features without hurting wildlife.